mojaloop/auth-service/docs/README.md

 Documentation for the auth service
 ## Database

-The following Figure depicts the Entity Relationship Diagram of the `Consents` table for the authorization service.
+The following Figure depicts the Entity Relationship Diagram of the `Consents` table for the authorization service:

 ![The database Schema](ErDiagram.png?raw=true "Schema")